-Spondylolisthesis Treatment in Bradenton, Sarasota, Venice & Englewood, FL
+Spondylolisthesis Treatment in Bradenton, Sarasota, Venice, Englewood & Port Charlotte, FL

-If you are suffering from Spondylolisthesis and looking for the best treatment that can help relieve your pain, do not hesitate to contact Ramos Center for Interventional & Functional Pain Medicine today at (941) 260-0042 or request an appointment online.
+If you are suffering from Spondylolisthesis and looking for the best treatment that can help relieve your pain, do not hesitate to contact Ramos Center for Interventional & Functional Pain Medicine today or request an appointment online.

 What is spondylolisthesis?

 Spondylolisthesis is a chronic spine condition that occurs when a lumbar vertebra slips forward.
 This distorts the shape of your spine and can compress the nerves of the spinal canal or those found between the vertebrae.
 Compressed nerves are what cause the chronic pain patients suffer with.
 There are a few different reasons that a person may develop spondylolisthesis.
 When it is diagnosed in children, the condition is often the result of a birth defect.
 In adults, it is often a result of the progression of spondylolysis, which happens when stress fractures are present in the lumbar spine.
 A sudden injury to the spine or certain normal results of aging such as arthritis and reduced disc elasticity can also cause a person to develop spondylolisthesis.